CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Low weight capacity

-While most travel strollers are only recommended for 6-month-olds and up, the Doona is one of the few travel-friendly strollers that can be used with baby from day one without any extra adaptors or attachments.
+While some travel strollers are only recommended for 6-month-olds and up, the Doona can be used with a baby from day one without any extra adaptors or accessories.
 Juanita tested it out with her 3-month-old and found it super supportive.
 “My baby fit very well in the car seat/stroller.
-We can see that there’s room for growth when he gets a bit bigger and heavier.
-[Also,] the headrest gave my baby a lot of support when he napped,” she said, giving the stroller a 5 out of 5 for its features.
+We can see that there’s room for growth when he gets a bit bigger and heavier. /[Also,] the headrest gave my baby a lot of support when he napped,” she said, giving the stroller high marks for its features.
 Just keep in mind that the Doona isn’t suitable for toddlers, so it’s a short-term investment compared to other options in our roundup.
+But despite that limitation, Juanita shared that the Doona was “durable” and “well made,” ultimately making “the price fair for what you are getting.”

 Our product tester says: